 However, there is no companion bill in the Senate for the MORE Act.
 Vice President Kamala Harris previously introduced the companion bill while she was a Senator from California.

 Senate Majority Leader Chuck Schumer (D-NY), Cory Booker (D-NJ), and Ron Wyden (D-OR) are spearheading the Cannabis Administration and Opportunity Act, that like the MORE Act, seeks to remove cannabis from the Controlled Substances Act.
 Their bill has yet to be formally introduced as they were seeking extensive input from the public on the bill.

-“Senators Booker, Wyden, and I have come to agreement that if we let [the banking bill] out, it’ll make it much harder and take longer to pass comprehensive reform,” Schumer said on a podcast.
+“Senators Booker, Wyden, and I have come to an agreement that if we let [the banking bill] out, it’ll make it much harder and take longer to pass comprehensive reform,” Schumer said on a podcast.
 “We certainly want the provisions, similar to the SAFE Banking Act, in our bill.
-But to get more moderate people, to get some Republicans, to get the financial services industry behind a comprehensive bill is the way to go.
+To get more moderate people, to get some Republicans, to get the financial services industry behind a comprehensive bill is the way to go.
 It’s the right thing to do.”